LaunchCodeEducation/gis-devops/src/content/topics/integration-testing/_index.md

 > For the following list you should know the definition and have an example to relate it to:

-- Integration Testing
+- integration testing
-- System
+- system
-- Components
+- components
-- Testing State
+- testing state
-- Idempotency
+- idempotency
-- Setup
+- setup
-- Teardown
+- teardown

 <!-- IDEA: should these go under an environment topic? -->
 <!-- - Web Testing Environment